ubuntu-mate/ubuntu-mate.org/blog/20170413-ubuntu-mate-zesty-final-release.md

   the new Pantheon layout available via MATE Tweak.

   * Dave from [Linux & Other Stuff](https://www.youtube.com/channel/UCQpkMe-SLNg0HwWCP3eeTxw)
   contributed a new dark theme, called Ambiant-MATE Dark.
-We loves it!
+We love it!

   * [Wolfgang Ulbrich](https://github.com/raveit65) from [MATE Desktop](https://mate-desktop.org)
   worked tirelessly on all the Ubuntu MATE themes making them all fully